jw/stilus/docs/index.rst

    -p, --print         Print out the compiled CSS.
    -I, --include TEXT  Add <path> to lookup paths.
    -o, --out TEXT      Output to <dir> when passing files.
+   -P, --prefix TEXT   Prefix all css classes by <prefix>.
-   -V, --version       Display the version of Stilus.
+   --hoist-atrules     Move @import and @charset to the top -V, --version       Display the version of Stilus.
    -h, --help          Show this message and exit.